Okakarara

 Okakarara is a town in Otjozondjupa Region, Namibia, located 50 km southeast of Waterberg National Park.
-It has an estimated population of 7,000 and is growing by 1,500 inhabitants annually.
+It had a population of 7,123 in 2023, up from 3,269 in 2001.

 Okakarara consists of the residential areas of Pamue, the former whites-only area, and Okakarara Proper, the former black residential area.
 It is the district capital of the Okakarara electoral constituency that includes surrounding settlements.

 History

 The first house was built by Salathiel Kambamba Kambazembi and Reinard Tjerije who arrived in the area in 1923.
 The settlement grew over time and was proclaimed a town in 1992.
 Okakarara became the centre of the Herero Tribal Authority in the early 1970s.

 Economy and infrastructure

 The town further features a secondary school, a government hospital, a vocational training centre, and an abattoir.

 Since 2007, Okakarara hosts the annual Okakarara trade fair, a four-day event to bring the breeders of the communal land area around the town together to showcase the animsale of cakes, a trade centre and an SME park.

 To earn a living, small entrepreneurs earn their living through the selling of various items and services.